awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/test-drive-firehose.md

 1. When the test is complete, choose **Stop sending demo data** to stop incurring usage charges\.

-1. Edit the destination details for your Kinesis Firehose delivery stream to point to another table\.
+1. Edit the destination details for your Kinesis Data Firehose delivery stream to point to another table\.

 1. \(Optional\) Delete the `firehose_test_table` table\.